Hämeenlinna: Cityscape

 The center of Hämeenlinna is located on the Saarinen Hill on the shores of Lake Vanajavesi, and is bordered on the west by Highway 3 (E12), while Highway 10 bypasses the city to the south and east.

-The street network in the center is based on a grid pattern drawn up by C. L. Engel in 1832 with the Market Square as its center.
+The street network in the center is based on a grid pattern drawn up by Carl Ludvid Engel in 1832 with the Market Square as its center.

 On the edge of the market square are the town hall, Hämeenlinna Church and the Häme County Government House.
 The city center is divided into four districts, which are Linnanniemi, Koilliskulma, Hämeensaari and Saaristenmäki.

 Raatihuoneenkatu, which has been partially transformed into a pedestrian street, is the most significant shopping street in the city center; for example, at the western end of the street, the Goodman Shopping Center was completed in October 2014.

-There are plenty of buildings of different styles in the city center, and in proportion to the city’s population, it is quite large and densely built.
+There are plenty of buildings of different styles in the city center, and in proportion to the city's population, it is quite large and densely built.
 The most significant expansion direction in the city center in the 2010s has been the Keinusaari district on the other side of Lake Vanajavesi, where, for example, the city's railway station is located.

 Supplementary construction has also been carried out in the city center on an ongoing basis.
 The center of Hämeenlinna has been ridiculed as the "Finland's largest lit cemetery".